tschwecke/harvey/README.md

 Executing Random Tests on Random Intervals
 ------------------------------------------
 In some cases it would be useful to be able to test your endpoints multiple times over a given period of time to simulate usage or for the purpose of gathering metrics.
-Harvey includes a command-line tool for this called ```harveyz```.
+Harvey includes a command-line tool for this called ```harvey-random```.
 This tool utilizes the same test files as ```harvey``` but instead will pick random ones to run at random intervals for a given duration.
-By default, any tests that fail their validations will be logged out to the console, but ```harveyz``` will continue to run until the duration is reached.
-Run ```harveyz -h``` for details on the options available.
+By default, any tests that fail their validations will be logged out to the console, but ```harvey-random``` will continue to run until the duration is reached.
+Run ```harvey-random -h``` for details on the options available.

 Origin of the Name
 ------------------